 CEO & Founding Partner

-At madewithlove, we don't rely on magical formulas or famous influencers' opinions when we verify investment decisions.
+At madewithlove, we don't rely on magical formulas or famous influencers' opinions when we verify investment decisions and perform audits.
 We can't foresee the future, but we sure can tell you if a SaaS product you want to invest in is doomed to break on a technical, process, or team level.
 Or, as it often happens, across the board.

 If you'd like to know the technical state of a company you want to invest in, keep reading.
 If you're looking to exchange investment knowledge, well… keep reading!